Sparse long blocks and the variance of the longest common subsequences in random words: Replacing a long block by iid has a biased effect

 is bounded above by

-Lemma~\ref{lemmaK}, \ref{lemmaO} and \ref{lemmaQ}, imply that the bound \eqref{KOQ}, is exponentially small in $n$.
-So, the expected change \eqref{expectedincrease}, is larger than $d^\beta (\kappa(1-2\ep)-2\ep)$ with probability close to one.
-The ``close to one," is up to an exponentially small quantity in $n$.
-In order to apply Theorem~\ref{equivalence}, we would need a bias larger than $c_1d^\beta$ where $c_1>0$ can be any constant not depending on $n$ and $d$.
+Lemmas~\ref{lemmaK}, \ref{lemmaO} and \ref{lemmaQ}, imply that the bound \eqref{KOQ}, is exponentially small in $n$.
+So, with probability close to one, the expected change \eqref{expectedincrease}, is larger than $d^\beta (\kappa(1-2\ep)-2\ep)$.
+In order to apply Theorem~\ref{equivalence}, we would need a bias larger than $c_1d^\beta$, where $c_1>0$ can be any constant not depending on $n$ and $d$.
 To achieve this, simply take $\epsilon>0$ small enough so that